RGBCube/site/site/blog/swap-i.md

 ---
-title: Swap the ı and i key on your keyboard for faster modal editing
+title: Swap the `ı` and `i` key on your keyboard for faster modal editing
 description: How to swap the ı and i key on your Turkish keyboard on Linux.

 date: 2024-05-20

-tags:
+keywords:
 - localisation
 - modal-editors
 ---